ryanmillard/adventofcode/README.md

 # Advent Of Code
-Doing Advent of Code challenges in C# to practice
+Doing Advent of Code challenges to practice